 Madison is a comfortable and pleasant place to live and work, especially if you like the "active outdoors" lifestyle.
-[The New York media are apparently mildly fixated on Madison.]
+[The New York media are apparently mildly fixated on Madison.
+Here's what the University says about Madison.]
 The university is situated on Lake Mendota, one of a chain of several lakes (the adjoining Lake Monona is where the late great Otis Redding's plane went down many years ago).
 The Memorial Union Terrace (pictured) is where people go to watch the sun set and have a beer or some of the ice cream made on campus.
 Here's the Terrace Webcam, if you have Java enabled.
 Lots of other pretty pictures here.
 The whole terrace is wired for wireless (good oxymoron!), so you can stay connected too.
 Lake Mendota usually freezes; here is a picture of the insanely fast ice sailing activity that takes place.

 People do a lot of bike riding; there are serious paths all over town and in the surrounding area.
 There's also sailing, canoeing, running, and a lot of winter sports.
 Somehow, a number of graduate students in our lab find time to train for marathons, triathlons, and ironman events.
 There are good restaurants (especially for a city this size), the largest outdoor farmer's market in the country, and some fine artisanal cheese to go along with local favorites like cheese curds (they squeak).
 Most of what you really want to know about where to eat, drink or hear music is listed in the weekly publication Isthmus, which has a good web page.
 Contact the students for more information about what life is like here.
 It may be "flyover" country to the people on the coasts, but for the people who live here, potential overdevelopment because of the number of people moving here is a more salient issue.